Updated August 11, 2020

-With these reports your revenue cycle team can interpret the results and make key decisions that will lead to improved reimbursement and reduced revenue leakage.
-Planning next steps, the following questions need to be asked: Do internal resources need to be added to ensure that contract changes are updated on a timelier basis?
+With these reports, your revenue cycle team can make key decisions that will lead to improved reimbursement and reduced revenue leakage.
+When planning for potential next steps, you need to ask the following questions: Do internal resources need to be added to ensure that contract changes are updated on a timelier basis?
 How have margins been affected?
 Do charge levels need to be adjusted?
 And finally, are there areas of your contracts that need to be renegotiated?

 CBIZ offers a variety of managed care contracting services, from reporting to modeling to payer negotiation.
 For addition information about our services, please contact Adam Abramowitz at email@example.com or at 609-220-5627.

 Copyright © 2020, CBIZ, Inc. All rights reserved.
 Contents of this publication may not be reproduced without the expressed written consent of CBIZ.